rajansingh-coder/Java_script/README.md

 3. Scope
 4. IIFE

-In 03_basic I learn and code these topic
+In 04_basic I learn and code these topic
 1.  if statement
 2.  switch and  break
 3. Truthy and Falsy

+In 05_basic I learn and code these topic
+1. for loop
+2. while loop
+3. for of and for in
+4. for each
+5. filter and reduce